kostyastrong/Simple-terminal-calculator/README.md

 # Simply-terminal-calculator
-Endless-loop calculator with It supports ^, tan, sin, cos and branches.
+Endless-loop calculator with.
+It supports ^, tan, sin, cos and branches.
 With incorrect input it shows errors